gr8mustachio/ux-dawdle/README.md

 **Executive Summary**

-* Competitive analysis revealed that other Digital Audio Workstation software can be too expensive for the quality of service the customer is receiving.
+* Competitive analysis revealed that other Digital Audio Workstation software can be too expensive for the quality of service the customer is receiving; software is either expensive and well crafted or reasonably budgeted and lacking in appearance and functionality.
 * Through Heuristic Evaluation of another software, it was observed that these sections were identified as weaknesses:
-  * error prevention -
+  * error prevention:
-  * user control -
+  * user control:
-  * aesthetic/ minimalistic design -
+  * aesthetic/ minimalistic design:
 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!
 * !!!and what the significance of it is...!!!